Post

 What I found problematic is ubluepy module which is dead, undocumented and almost impossible to find (try “import ubluepy” filetype:py in google or similar), but similar bluepy exists, so maybe with some guesses and effort it’s possible to use it, but my hopes are low.

 However, for MicroPython, I’d recommend sticking with Raspberry Pi Pico family, which is very cheap, well documented, well supported, and with large user community.
 I haven’t tested ESP32 thou.
 But I’m afraid that combination of nRF52840 and MicroPython does not make sense, as boards are more expensive and selling point is BLE and/or low-power applications.
 For use with expansion board, XIAO Seeed RP2040 will work as well.
-This does not mean board is useless, as it can be programmed in C+Zephyr RTOS, where BLE works.
+This does not mean board is useless, as it can be programmed in C+Zephyr RTOS, where BLE works and MicroPython is still good for fast checks if other stuff works.

 This post is licensed under CC BY 4.0 by the author.